nptr/msstyleEditor/README.md

 ![Ui of the msstyleEditor](https://user-images.githubusercontent.com/5485569/29291552-3eb8c2ba-8144-11e7-8e12-ead476ed3e00.png)

 In the treeview on the left, the classes, parts and images are listed.
 On selection of an image, it is shown in the middle area.
+With a right-click on the image view a way to change the background is provided.
 Export and replace of the selected image can be done via the menubar.

 On selection of a part, its properties are shown on the right side, grouped by their states.
 This is also the place where the properties can be edited.